nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`
 * `add n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567 t/criminal`

-#### Adding profile picture: `addPicture`
+#### Adding profile picture using keyboard: `addPicture`

-Adds a profile picture to the patient’s profile.
+Adds a profile picture to the patient’s profile by specifying filepath to desired profile picture.

 Format: `addPicture INDEX f/FILE_PATH`

 Examples:
-*  `addPicture 1 f/data/profile_picture.png` Adds the specified profile picture to the 1st patient.
+*  `addPicture 1 f/data/profile_picture.png` Replaces existing profile picture with 'profile_picture.png' for the 1st patient
-*  `addPicture 1 f/downloads/profile_picture.png` Replaces the existing profile picture with an updated profile picture for the 1st patient
+*  `addPicture 2 f/downloads/profile_picture.png` Replaces existing profile picture with 'profile_picture.png' found in
+                                                  'downloads' folder for the 2nd patient

+#### Adding profile picture using mouse:

+Adds a profile picture to the patient’s profile by using drag and drop with your mouse.

+1. Select the desired profile picture and drag it onto the space reserved for patient profile picture in ClinCal.
+2. Release mouse button and patient's profile picture would be updated with your desired picture.

 #### Listing all patients: `list`